appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-query-module.md

 1. **Create a new package** by clicking on the top-right corner of your workspace.

 2. Click **New Module** > **Query Module**, and select or create your datasource.

-3. Configure the datasource parameters.

-4. Click **Create Reusable Query** either from the datasource editor or the entity explorer.
+3. Click **Create Reusable Query** either from the datasource editor or the entity explorer.

-5. Configure the query, making it reusable across different apps.
+4. Configure and Run the query.

-6. Publish the query module.
+5. Publish the query module.

 Now, with these steps, you have successfully created a query module within your package.
+You can now reuse this query across multiple applications.

-## Passing Inputs
+## Pass parameters

-To customize the query based on your app's needs, follow these steps to pass input values from any app to the query module for dynamic updates:
+To pass input values from any app to the query module for dynamic updates, follow these steps:

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
   <iframe src="https://demo.arcade.software/jGJZ8QTEqd4s2FGrIzCg?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">